jendatx/Grok-Git/README.md

 * use fave text editor to add filenames git should ignore, one per line
 * stage & commit this file as usual to the repo with a message like "Created .gitignore"
 * (optional) you can also create a .gitignore_global file in your home directory on the machine
-* (optional) that exludes files in all repos
+* (optional) that excludes files in all repos
 * (optional) to ensure that git is configured to use this new .gitignore_global file in your home directory:

 `git config --global core.excludesfile /Users/username/.gitignore_global`

+`echo "__pycache__" >> .gitignore`
+* append a folder of artifacts into .gitignore, so they get ignored

+`echo "*.pyc" >> .gitignore`
+* append any file with the .pyc extension into the .gitignore file

+`git add .gitignore`
+* don't forget to add and commit .gitignore to make it go into effect

 ## Be the Boss of Branches
 There's a great way to set your prompt to always include repo status (as in "what branch am I in?"), using a nice git-prompt.sh shell script by Shawn O. Pearce.
 I've got it in my user directory & love it.
 It's distributed under the GNU General Public License.

 # Level-up Team GitHub Usage